Does renters insurance cover theft?

 Renters insurance policies normally include personal property coverage if items are damaged or lost by a covered peril.
 It will cover your items up to your policy’s limits and in certain situations as theft is generally a covered peril.
 Keep in mind, each roommate should have their own renters policy.
 Your renters insurance company won’t cover your roommate’s loss unless they also have a policy.

 Theft is one of the main perils renters insurance covers.
-If your apartment is broken into and your items are stolen, your renters insurance policy will likely cover the items.
+If your apartment is broken into and your items are stolen, your renters insurance policy will likely cover said items.
 Different types of items have certain limits the insurance company will cover up until.
-In a situation where your laptop and TV are stolen, you'd generally receive a payout for those items after you paid your deductible.
+In a situation where your laptop and TV are stolen, you’d generally receive a payout for those items after you paid your deductible.
 If you have any valuable items of significant value, you may want to add coverage for those expensive items.
+You should double check what your coverage limit is and what is included.
+It’s also a good idea to make up some form of expense report or take photos of what you own.

+However, don’t forget to include things outside as well.
 What if something is stolen outside your apartment, such as your bike that was tied up on the porch?
 In situations like this, your bike would most likely be covered.
 Some companies might ask if the porch is considered part of your living space, though.
 Personal items left outside your living space may not have the same protection.
+High-value items like a bike should generally be watched over as if they’re not covered, and should never be left outside with out some form of protection.
+That way, you’re not

 Many people aren’t aware of the other delightful ways renters insurance can help you even if you experience a theft outside your apartment.
 Renters insurance coverage on personal property typically extends beyond theft from inside your home.
 If your car was broken into and items were stolen, your renters insurance policy will usually cover the stolen items.
 However, if your car is damaged in a theft, like a broken window, renters insurance will not cover the damage to your car.
 Comprehensive coverage on your car insurance policy covers this type of damage.

-Your insurance also provides coverage for stolen items while you're traveling.
-For example, if your luggage gets stolen from your hotel room while you're out of the state or country, your renters insurance may be able to help lessen the damper on your vacation.
-Even if you're on an extended trip, renters coverage would protect items in your home.
+Your insurance also provides coverage for stolen items while you’re traveling.
+For example, if your luggage gets stolen from your hotel room while you’re out of the state or country, your renters insurance may be able to help lessen the damper on your vacation.
+Having a valuable item like a laptop or phone covered takes some weight off your shoulders, especially while traveling.
+Even if you’re on an extended trip, renters coverage would protect items in your home.

 While renters insurance has many multifaceted theft coverages, it will not always cover theft from a storage unit.
-It depends on if your renters insurance policy specifies they'll be covered.
+It depends on if your renters insurance policy specifies that a rental unit will be covered.
+It does depend on the type of policy that you have, because there are different coverage types.
 Some renters insurance companies may include this coverage while others may not.
 You may be able to add this extended coverage to your policy for a higher rate or your storage facility may have coverage available for you to purchase.
 Many storage unit renters now use locks that are designed to prevent theft, an extra protection that could also help you in a renters insurance claim with some companies.

 Does renters insurance cover stolen cash?